allenl13/FinancialApp/README.md

 2. **Access the Home Screen**
    - After successful registration, you will be automatically redirected to the home screen where you can begin exploring the app’s features.

+ *Tip: If you ever get stuck on any page in the app, simply press your phone’s back button to return to the previous screen.*